unilincoln/ICT-Policies/Acceptable Use Policy.rst

 Confidentiality:
     The prevention of unauthorised disclosure of information;

 Integrity:
     The prevention of corruption or unauthorised amendment or deletion of information;

 Availability:
     The prevention of unauthorised withholding of information or resources.

 This policy has been subjected to an Equality Impact Assessment.
 During the screening process it was judged to not to disproportionally affect any equality group.
-This is because the policy defines a protocol for everybody which outlines behaviour when using ICT resources.
+This is because the policy defines a protocol for everybody which outlines behaviour when using ICT Resources.
 Therefore no further Equality Impact Assessment process is required.

 Policy Objectives
 -----------------

 The objectives of the policy are:

-* To ensure users have proper awareness and concern for the security of ICT resources and adequate appreciation of their responsibilities during its use;
+* To ensure users have proper awareness and concern for the security of ICT Resources and adequate appreciation of their responsibilities during its use;
 * To provide guidance for the acceptable use of ICT Resources;
-* To ensure that users are aware of their legal obligations when using ICT resources;
+* To ensure that users are aware of their legal obligations when using ICT Resources;
 * To ensure users are aware of their accountability and aware that failure to abide by this policy is a disciplinary matter which may have serious consequences under the terms of University Regulations, Contracts of Employment or other contracts or agreements.
 Ultimately, this could result in summary expulsion, dismissal or cancellation of contract or agreements.

 Help with this Policy